sdondley/ClimateChangeChat/notes/tech/raku_programming_language_notes.md

 * [routine run: docs.raku.org](https://docs.raku.org/routine/run)

 # Regexes
-* regexes almost have to be relearned coming from perl
+* regexes almost have to be relearned coming from nerl
     * fortunately, compiler can be very helpful pointing out mistakes if you are coming from perl
 * `#` (hash sign) must be commented out
 * matching beginning and end of lines